 - Foreign nationals admitted to the U.S. after the Executive Order's effective date

-- Foreign nationals with a non-visa document that is valid on March 16, 2017 or any date afterwards which allows U.S. travel such as advance parole documentation
+- Foreign nationals with a non-visa document that is valid on March 16, 2017 or any date afterward which allows the U.S. travel such as advance parole documentation

 - Foreign nationals traveling on diplomatic, C-2, G or NATO visas in Nevada